superFelix5000/superApp5000/README.md

 ## Live version

+The app is being built automatically via gitHub actions from the main branch.
 Take a look at a live version on GitHub Pages [here](https://superfelix5000.github.io/superApp5000/).